 Length: 17.7 – 25.6 in

-Red-tailed Hawks have that classic, raspy cry that people associate with raptors.
-Not all raptors sound like how they’re portrayed in the movies (ahem, I’m talking about you, Bald Eagle.)
-In fact, it’s often the cry of a Red-tailed Hawk that’s used in the soundtrack to portray the fierce birds of prey.
-I bet you can even hear it in your head now as you read this!
+Red-tailed Hawks have that classic, raspy scream that people associate with raptors.
+Not all raptors sound like how they’re portrayed in the movies.
+In fact, it’s often the cry of a Red-tailed Hawk that’s used in the soundtrack to portray fierce birds of prey, even eagles!

 6. Northern Harrier

 The Northern Harrier is the only harrier variety of hawks indigenous to North America.
 Its breeding grounds range as far north as Canada, but it winters in more southern climates, including Arkansas.
-They like living and hunting in fields and marshes.
+So look for them in the state during the fall and winter, hunting in fields and marshes.

 Length: 20.9-25.2 in